PlastiComp Logo

 Steel can rust, wood can rot, and dissimilar metals used in tandem can lead to corrosion, but the inert nature of thermoplastic polymers makes them suitable for use in products with an indefinite life cycle.

-As plastics have lower melting points than metals they require less energy input to fabricate components and processing or reprocessing doesn’t create any toxic effluents, thus producing favorable life cycle analysis (LCA) benefits.
+As plastics have lower melting points than metals they require less energy input to fabricate components and processing doesn’t create any toxic effluents, thus producing favorable life cycle analysis (LCA) benefits.
 Color incorporated into the plastic matrix can eliminate secondary painting and finishing operations that produce undesirable VOC emissions.
-Lighter weight products also have lower transportation overhead and its associated impact.
-With appropriate matrix polymer selection for the usage environment articles will see, thermoplastic composites have an indefinite life cycle.
+Lighter weight products also have lower transportation overhead, save on fuel efficiencies and its associated impact.

 Radiolucent